tipoqueno/UI-Design/README.md

 - [20 Guiding Principles for Experience Design](https://principles.design/examples/20-guiding-principles-for-experience-design) - A set of guiding principles for experience design — which anyone who touches a product used by humans should strive to follow, by Whitney Hess.

+- [Ten principles for good design](https://www.vitsoe.com/us/about/good-design) - These design principles from the legendary product designer Dieter Rams has influenced not only the iconic product designs from Braun in the 1960s, but also the design of Apples products.

 <sup>[back to table of contents](#table-of-contents)</sup>